Written by Jonathan Breeden

 In many divorce from bed and board cases, one spouse has been emotionally or physically abused by another.
 If this happens to you, once you have obtained your divorce from bed and board order, your next steps could include claiming domestic violence.

-In this case, you may want to petition the court for a temporary restraining order.
+You may want to petition the court for a temporary restraining order.
 This restraining order can detail child support and custody stipulations, spousal support, and how property will be divided.

-You also could seek equitable distribution.
-When you divorce, North Carolina law states that your marital property should be divided fairly.
 That does not mean that your assets and debts will be divided equally but equitably.
 Within your request for equitable distribution, you can also include your request for an absolute divorce, alimony, child support, and child custody rights.

 However, keep in mind that marital misconduct is not considered when dividing your marital property and assets unless there was financial misconduct after you become legally separated.